ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Question #126*Topic 1*

 A company has created an isolated backup of its environment in another Region.
 The application is running in warm standby mode and is fronted by an
 Application Load Balancer (ALB).
-The current failover process is manual and requires updating a DNS alias record to point to the secondary ALB in another
+The current failover process is manual and requires updating a **DNS** alias record to point to the secondary ALB in another
 Region.
 What should a solutions architect do to automate the failover process?

 - A. Enable an ALB health check
-- B. Enable an Amazon Route 53 health check.
+- ==B. Enable an Amazon Route 53 health check.==
 - C. Crate an CNAME record on Amazon Route 53 pointing to the ALB endpoint.
 - D. Create conditional forwarding rules on Amazon Route 53 pointing to an internal BIND DNS server.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#) [  Discussion  **53**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#)

 **Correct Answer:** *C*
+==Route 53 health check with active-passive failover record.== ==ALB health check is to identify the health of targets (EC2 instances).
+It cannot redirect clients to another Region.==

 Question #127*Topic 1*

 A company has a mobile chat application with a data store based in Amazon DynamoDB.
 Users would like new messages to be read with as little latency as possible.
 A solutions architect needs to design an optimal solution that requires minimal application changes.
 Which method should the solutions architect select?

-- A. Configure Amazon DynamoDB Accelerator (DAX) for the new messages table.
-Update the code to use the DAX endpoint.
+- ==A. Configure Amazon DynamoDB Accelerator (DAX) for the new messages table.
+Update the code to use the DAX endpoint.==
 - B. Add DynamoDB read replicas to handle the increased read load.
 Update the application to point to the read endpoint for the read replicas.
 - C. Double the number of read capacity units for the new messages table in DynamoDB.
 Continue to use the existing DynamoDB endpoint.
 - D. Add an Amazon ElastiCache for Redis cache to the application stack.
 Update the application to point to the Redis cache endpoint instead of DynamoDB.